For you Apple Watch and iPhone owners, whatever you do, they have messed up.

 You could be damn guaranteed you'd be doing nothing but eating for six hours.

-Um, I can't do that anymore.
+Actually, I can't do that anymore.

 But anyway, Trump is making the point that we can't afford NATO.

-We can't afford to spend all this money to defend these people when they don't know how to defend themselves, and they've got to start assuming some responsibility, he said.
+We can't afford to spend all this money to defend these people when they don't know how to defend themselves and they've got to start assuming some responsibility, he said.

 So I know they are.

-I wasn't making it up a brothel.
+I wasn't making it up about brothels.

-This is big business.
+It's big business.

-The whole thing is it's Nevada.
+The whole thing is Nevada.

-Money ranch here, money ranch there, is big business.
+Money ranch here, money ranch there is big business.

 It's utopia.

-And now here's Cruz going back, again on the Fox News channel during special coverage of the Belgium attacks back to Obama and Castro.
+And now here's Cruz going back again on the Fox News channel during special coverage of the Belgium attacks back to Obama and Castro.

 And then even worse, President Obama goes out of his way to agree with Castro's attacks on America.